Linuxfabrik/lfops/CONTRIBUTING.md

 #### Reboot requests

 * [bootloader](https://github.com/Linuxfabrik/lfops/tree/main/roles/bootloader): Never reboots the host itself.
-A changed kernel command line is registered with the `schedule_reboot` mechanism and applied at the maintenance window, and `lfops__reboot_now` performs it during the run instead, fired asynchronously and followed by a wait for the host to go down and to come back.
+A changed kernel command line is registered with the `schedule_reboot` mechanism and applied at the maintenance window, and `lfops__reboot_now` performs it during the run instead, by starting the actor and waiting for the host's boot ID to change.
 "Reboots" above carries the full pattern and its traps.

 #### systemd socket activation with an on-demand backend